squirrellover23/startup/conflictTest.md

+This is my conflict test
-This is how we do it
+this is how we do it

-this is howie dewitt
-i like to hike
+I like to hike
-you like ot hik
+you like ot hikk
-asdf